Postfire Conifer Reforestation Planning Tool

 Accuracy

-Confidence intervals for the PostCRPT statistical models are visualized using reliability diagrams (below).
+Prediction intervals for the PostCRPT statistical models are visualized using reliability diagrams (below).
 The reliability diagrams depict the performance of PostCRPT predictions when applied to new data, and were created using leave-one-fire-out cross-validation.
 Predictive performance is high in the all-Conifer and fir (Abies) models.
 The pine (Pinus) model has much room for improvement.
 See Stewart et al. (2021) for a full discussion.

 Statistical Models